 The New Year is the perfect time to reorganise your bookshelf and make room for all those new books on your reading list.
-Decluttering expert Marie Kondo offers her top tips on tidying your books, with this extract from her new book Spark Joy
+Decluttering expert Marie Kondo offers her top tips on tidying your books from Spark Joy

 Advice for those who think they can’t part with books

 If you believe that books are the one thing you cannot possibly do away with and have been avoiding tidying up for this very reason, that’s a terrible waste.
 Tidying up your books is the best way to increase your sensitivity to joy and your ability to take action.